 The best plastic one which worked without fail was a 45 cent snap-together, clear plastic Christmas ornament.
 They work but if you’re making more than just a couple, opt for the stainless steel.

-Other molds I’ve tested were muffin and mini muffin tins, tarlett molds, silicone molds (both hard and soft), soap molds, and a snowball maker.
+Other molds I’ve tested were a muffin and mini muffin tin, tartlette molds, silicone molds (both hard and soft), soap molds, and a snowball maker.
 The snowball maker worked, but those bath fizzies were GIGANTIC!
 Which can be pretty awesome if you’re gifting a colossal bath bomb or a very visually-impressive one.

 The Best Way to Mix Bath Bombs

-You might think it doesn’t matter, but I will tell you adamantly that it does.
-I have tried spoons, whisks, gloved and non-gloved hands.
+You might think it doesn’t matter, but it does.
+Whisks, spoons, gloved and non-gloved hands… There is definitely a winner!

 Hands down (get it?), my favorite way is using gloved hands to mix.
 The color incorporates better because you can scrub it into the powder and a byproduct of this method is that any lumps will be removed easily.